 Breast augmentation surgery can give you the best breast size for your body type.
-Breast implants can be a great investment in your own self-esteem!
-But what is recovery like?
+Also, It’s the best solution to tubular breast syndrome.
+However, Breast implants can be a great investment in your own self-esteem, but when it’s come to a surgery, recovery time is an important factor to consider.
 This blog post outlines a normal breast augmentation recovery timeline week by week.
 This will help you understand what to expect after breast implant surgery.

 Preparing for Breast Augmentation

 In your initial consult, you’ll get to look at a variety of implant sizes.
 These can then be 3D modelled to your body shape, using Crisalix, so you can pick the best option.
 You’ll also be able to consider the best breast implant placement for you.
 This is either over or under the pectoralis muscle.

 Often, the implant will place through an incision under the breast.
 If you are getting combined implants and a lift, this incision is around the nipple.
 If you have a breast lift, then it can take a little longer for your breast implants to settle and look natural.

 During breast implant recovery, it’s important to look after yourself and rest.
 Even if you feel well enough to go about your day, please take it easy.
 Always follow your post-operative instructions.
 This helps to ensure a better, faster and normal recovery period.

 Breast implant surgery recovery takes about three months for a full recuperation period.
 This does, however, vary between patients.
 Recovery can be easier with people close by who can offer help during this process.
 Most patients are able to return to work and resume their normal activities after 2 weeks of surgery.